readytotest/playwright-allure-report/README.md

 ## Repo Size - Problem & Solution

 The repository grew in size due to large files (`.webm` and `.png`) being tracked by Git, _even after deletion_.
 This led to the repository growing to 1GB.
 I've got [repo-clean-o-matic.yml](https://github.com/readytotest/playwright-allure-report/blob/main/.github/workflows/repo-clean-o-matic.yml) that runs the **BFG Repo-Cleaner** to **rewrite Git history** and remove these files from all commits, except the latest production commit.
 This process can be run manually via GitHub Actions and runs automatically every Sunday at 12:00 UTC.

+### Issue with History Links on GitHub Pages

+Allure's **history** links use **relative paths** (like `/testresult/abcd1234`).
+When the report is hosted in a **subdirectory** (e.g., `https://yourusername.github.io/playwright-allure-report/`), those links try to go to the root and instead of getting the test results, you end up seeing your **website** because that's what GitHub serves by default.

+#### Why a Subdirectory?

+I'm hosting the report in a subdirectory because my **main repo** (`readytotest.github.io`) is where my personal website lives.
+I had to put the report in a **different repo** and serve it from a subdirectory, which is why this issue happens.

+### GitHub Marketplace Action Limitation

+Unfortunately, I couldn't find any documentation on how to account for this issue in the **GitHub Marketplace Action** for Allure.
+So unless you're prepared to dig deep and write custom scripts to handle this manually (which I'm not doing 😂), this problem with history links in subdirectories is just something you'll have to work around.

+I think in the real world, most people probably won't encounter this issue unless they have a personal website hosted off their **main repo**.
+Here's a quick rundown of how GitHub Pages works to help explain:

+- **User or Organization Site**: This is a site served from a repository named `username.github.io` (e.g., `https://username.github.io`).
+It's typically used for personal or organization websites.

+- **Project Site**: This is a site hosted from any other repository, and the URL will include the repository name as a subdirectory (e.g., `https://username.github.io/project-name/`).

+If you're using a **user site** for your personal website and need to host something else like the Allure report in a **subdirectory** (using a separate repo), you'll run into this issue with broken history links since the links assume the report is being served from the root, not a subdirectory.

+## My Thoughts

+This whole investigation, setup, configuration, and troubleshooting with Allure probably took about 24+ hours of my time.
+Well, to be clear, the **local install** was fairly straightforward.
+Running it locally wasn't the problem.
+The real time sink was getting it into **CI/CD**, troubleshooting all the issues, and making sure everything worked smoothly.

+After all that, I actually prefer the built-in **Playwright HTML reporter** 😹😹😹.
+It's way easier to set up and configure, with a lot fewer moving parts to break and maintain.

+I just went down this Allure rabbit hole out of curiosity and the challenge of it.
+Kind of like trying to solve a jigsaw puzzle on your front room table.
+That's exactly how it felt.
+In the end, the Playwright HTML reporter just feels simpler, and for most CI/CD setups, that's probably all you really need anyway.

+But hey, I learned a lot, and that's what matters, right? 😅